How to Filter a Website on Chrome

 Method 1: Block a Website Using a Chrome Filter Extension #1

 Perhaps the easiest way to completely block a website while using Chrome is using the web browser Chrome filter extension known as Block Site.
-Block Site is a simple yet highly effective extension which makes it incredibly to block as many websites as you like by simply tapping a button.
+Block Site is a simple yet highly effective extension that makes it incredibly to block as many websites as you like by simply tapping a button.

 Whether you're trying to enhance your productivity by filtering out websites that normally distract you, or you're protecting your children from unsuitable websites, this is a great solution that takes next-to-no effort.